pesto-students/n11-delta-chiranjib-be-n11-delta/readme.md

 ## Contributors ✨

-- <a href="https://github.com/Alisha-Mahajan">Alisha Mahajan</a>\
+<a href="https://github.com/Alisha-Mahajan">Alisha Mahajan</a>\
-- <a href="https://github.com/SVB-knowmywork">Shubham Bansal</a>
+<a href="https://github.com/SVB-knowmywork">Shubham Bansal</a>

 ## Community

-Many thanks to our mentor Chiranjib Nandy whose guidance help us to achieve our target and get chance to nurture our skills Thanks to the people who directly and indirectly supported us to accomplish this project.
+Many thanks to our mentor Chiranjib Nandy whose guidance help us to achieve our target and nurtured our skills.\
+Thanks to all the people who directly and indirectly supported us to accomplish this project.